-The basic idea behind margin collapse is that if two margins are adjoining, they will collapse into one margin, which will have the greater of the two margin values (it will be the more negative of the margins if both margins are negative).
+The basic idea is that if two margins are adjoining, they will collapse into one margin, which will have the greater of the two margin values (it will be the more negative of the margins if both margins are negative).

-The key to understanding margin collapse is understanding when two margins are adjoining.
+The key is understanding when two margins are adjoining.
 Here are the basic situations:

 An Element’s Own Top and Bottom Margins

-There are some additional, more complex scenarios that prevent margin collapse that aren’t covered here.
-For updated and complete information about margin collapse, see the CSS Box Model Spec.
+There are some additional, more complex scenarios that prevent collapse that aren’t covered here.
+For updated and complete information, see the CSS Box Model Spec.